CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

 ### **3.2.
 Actors Description**
 1. **Users**: The primary actor of the application.
 "Users" can authenticate, manage entries, perform sentiment analysis, update their profile, and make payments.
 2. **Paid Users**: It is a secondary actor and upgraded version of the "User" actor.
-It inherits all User functionalities except the payment use case and additionally allows media uploads in journal entries.
+It inherits all "User" functionalities except the payment use case and additionally allows media uploads in journal entries.

 ### **3.3.
 Functional Requirements**